 Eagle Scout service projects must be evaluated primarily on impact—the extent of benefit to the religious institution, school, or community, and on the leadership provided by the candidate.
 There must also be evidence of planning and development.
 This is not only part of the requirement, but relates to practicing our motto to “Be Prepared.”
 However, in determining if a project meets requirement 5, reviewers must not require more planning and development than necessary to execute the project.
 These elements must not overshadow the project itself, as long as the effort was well led, and resulted in an otherwise worthy outcome acceptable to the beneficiary.

 There may be instances where, upon its completion, the unit leader or project beneficiary chooses not to approve a project.
 One or the other may determine, for example, that modifications were so significant that the extent of service or the impact of the project were insufficient to warrant approval.
 The candidate may be requested to do more work or even start over with another project.
-He may choose to meet these requests, or he may decide—if he believes his completed project worthy and in compliance—to complete his Eagle Scout Rank Application and submit his project workbook without final approval.
-He must be granted a board of review, should he request it.
+The candidate may or may not choose to meet these requests.
+If the candidate believes the project, as completed, meets the intent of requirement 5, then it is appropriate to complete and submit the Eagle Scout Rank Application along with the project workbook without final approval.
+If requested, the Scout must be granted a board of review.

 From time to time, beneficiaries unfamiliar with the Eagle Scout service project process may decline to approve a completed project even though it was helpful and had a positive impact.
 For example, there have been situations in which beneficiaries sought to require last-minute additions before signing off, and others where new management had different ideas about what should have been done.
 In these cases it is appropriate for the Scout to move forward without the final approval, and for the board of review to understand that the requirement has been met, regardless.